mlukasek/M5_NightscoutMon/README.md

 We use Abbott Freestyle Libre, together with MiaoMiao transmitter.
 It transmits the glycemia values to her mobile phone (we used to use Spike on iPhone, but you can also use Tomato on iPhone or xDrip, Glimp and more on Android).
 The daughter’s mobile phone then sends data to the Nightscout, where we (parents) watch it using the web application or a mobile phone (Spike, Nightscout, …).
 We use the small M5Stack monitor with my software to monitor the glycemia during nights in our sleeping room, my wife has one in the kitchen and we take one always on our trips.
 It has different backlight intensity for night usage and alarms for hypo/hyper glycemia situations.

 Some people were asking for the software.
 I am not a professional programmer, I am a hardware engineer, but I work more with tables, numbers and e-mails recent years, so I was a little bit shy about the code.
-As there is guite a lot of people insterested in something that shows current values and makes alarms during nights, I decided to release the code as an Open Source.
+As there is quite a lot of people interested in something that shows current values and makes alarms during nights, I decided to release the code as an Open Source.

 If you know what to do with it, just download the code, modify it any way it suits you and use it in M5Stack.
 If you do not know how to handle the source code, just find someone who can.
 It is easy, just open it in Arduino IDE, download M5Stack libraries, Arduino JSON library and build it to you M5Stack.
 M5Stack is in more versions, the Core is just enough.
 Current price on Aliexpress is about 27.95 USD https://www.aliexpress.com/item/M5Stack-Official-Stock-Offer-ESP32-Basic-Core-Development-Kit-Extensible-Micro-Control-Wifi-BLE-IoT-Prototype/32837164440.html

-**You will need an microSD card.** It has to be formatted to FAT32 format and you have to put at least M5NS.INI file with configuration to the root of the microSD card.
+**You will need a microSD card.** It has to be formatted to FAT32 format and you have to put at least M5NS.INI file with configuration to the root of the microSD card.
 It is a good idea to put M5_NightscoutMon.jpg files to the SD card root too.
 You can replace M5_NightscoutMon.jpg with any 320x240 pixels picture if you want to customize your experience.

 **You have to update M5NS.INI file to your requirements.
-As a minimum reuirement you will need to update your Nightscout URL and you’re your WiFi SSID and password.**<br/>
+As a minimum requirement you will need to update your Nightscout URL and your WiFi SSID and password.**<br/>
 <br/>

 ### The syntax of M5NS.INI configuration file